Are you on the search for fun things to do in Alabama? We’ve got you covered!

 The park has 21 primitive camping (aka just a tent) campgrounds, 59 water and electric sites, and 15 full-hook-up sites so no matter what kind of camping you’re looking to do, you can do it here.

-If you’re staying the night you won’t have to rush through exploring Monte Sano’s 340 acres, 14 rustic cottages, hiking areas, planetarium and outdoor amphitheater.
+If you’re staying the night you won’t have to rush through exploring Monte Sano’s 340 acres, 14 rustic cottages, hiking areas, planetarium, and an outdoor amphitheater.

-And for $5 entrance fee you can feel like you’ve visited Japan when you step into the park’s hidden Japanese Garden!
+For an entrance fee, you can feel like you’ve visited Japan when you step into the park’s hidden Japanese Garden!

-Take a tour of the Dexter Avenue King Memorial Baptist Church and visit the Dexter Parsonage Museum
+Tour the Dexter Avenue King Memorial Baptist Church and Dexter Parsonage Museum

 The church was designated a National Historic Landmark in 1974 because of its importance in the Civil Rights Movement.
 It was here that Martin Luther King Jr. has his pastorage during the Montgomery Bus Boycott.